leka/LekaOS_Explorations/LKExp-Sensors-LSM6DSOX-Mbed_Integration/MLC_info.md

 * After the device is powered up, it performs a 10 ms (maximum) boot procedure.
 During the boot time the registers are not accessible.

+* INT2 signals can be redirected on INT1

+* It seems the configuration of the trees is reset or lost on power loss

 ## Getting a ucf file from a data set
 1. Collect the data